Maurice Floquet

-Maurice Noël Floquet (25 December 1894 – 10 November 2006) was, at age 111 and 320 days, France's oldest man on record and was one of the last surviving French veterans of World War I. He is also France's longest-lived soldier of all time.
+Maurice Noël Floquet (25 December 1894 – 10 November 2006) was, aged 111 and 320 days, France's oldest man on record and was one of the last surviving French veterans of World War I. He is also France's longest-lived soldier of all time.

-During the First World War
+First World War

 Floquet was in the artillery during World War I. His military history has been variously reported.
 It was said that he joined in September 1914 and served on the Belgian front in December 1914.
 He was wounded on several occasions.
-The first of these wounds came at the Second Battle of the Marne.
+The first of these wounds came at the First Battle of the Marne.
 A second occurred at the Somme during hand-to-hand fighting with bayonets.
-The third wound occurred at Beauséjour part of the Neuve Chapelle; a lump of rock pierced Floquet's throat and obstructed his breathing.
-By all accounts it was an enemy soldier who removed the rock and so saved Floquet's life.
+The third wound occurred at Beauséjour, part of the 2nd Battle of Champagne; a lump of rock pierced Floquet's throat and obstructed his breathing.
+By all accounts, it was an enemy soldier who removed the rock and so saved Floquet's life.

 A year later, and back on the front line, Floquet was again wounded in the head and left arm when a grenade exploded.
 The hole in Floquet's head was patched up by a nurse who found a piece of someone else's cartilage.
 Floquet's outer ear was blown off.
 After recuperating, toward the end of the war, Floquet was sent to a bomb factory, and was decommissioned in 1919.
 Floquet still had a German bullet lodged in his arm.